Follow Italianism

 History repeats itself with Manuela Serafim and her husband Guilhermo Campos.
 The two traveled to Italy to also complete the citizenship process.
 “I have legal residence and all the necessary documents to receive Italian nationality.
 Unfortunately, however, the process was interrupted because of the epidemic.”

-They say they ran out of money to pay the rent, buy return tickets and even eat.
-“To avoid being evicted, we crowdfunded with relatives in Brazil.
-Until April 18th we have somewhere to stay”, says the Brazilian who is in the city of Vale Corsa, close to Roma.
+They say they ran out of money to pay the rent, to buy return tickets, and even to eat.
+"To avoid being evicted, we pooled our money with relatives in Brazil.
+We have a place to stay until April 18th," says the Brazilian woman who is in the city of Vale Corsa, near Rome.

 As she has done for seven years, Fabiana de Souza arrived in Italy in January this year, in the middle of winter, to work for a few months during the snow season, in the Vale D'Aosta region.
 But the plan was frustrated with the arrival of the coronavirus epidemic